Sarah Bahbah: "I Could Not Protect Her"

 "I Could Not Protect Her" is a visual poem released in 2018 unpacking the artist's trauma from childhood sexual abuse.
 The photos present the conflicting sentiments felt by the subject; subtitles convey a simultaneous desire for approval from the abuser and a strong detest for his actions.
-To accompany the final post in the series, Bahbah conducted an Instragram livestream wherein she read aloud the poem she had written as part of the series.
+To accompany the final post in the series, Bahbah conducted an Instagram livestream wherein she read aloud the poem she had written as part of the series.
 The poem concludes, "I could not protect her, because I could not protect myself."

 In an interview following the launch of this series with Teen Vogue, Bahbah spoke about how being silenced as a child informs her current work:As a child, I was constantly dismissed.
 The disregard for my existence raised me into an apathetic adult- completely disassociated from my emotions.
 It was only until my trauma resurfaced that I understood that my work had become a projection of my childhood.
 Through my art I had begun to manifest freedom.
 My sole intent in my work and my being is to practice transparency of my emotions, and to express, express, express, as for so long I didn't have a voice.
 Through my art I'm creating a safe space for expression for myself, and in doing so, I hope to empower others to do the same.